damianmonelle/APG/README.md

 - test_main.py file

 **Summary:**
-Various updates and improvements have been made to the project's files and documentation.
+Made various updates and improvements to the project's files and documentation.

-## Changelog: December 4, 2024 - 05:06:51
+## Update: December 4, 2024 - 05:06:51

 **Updates:**